 Interconnect Centric "Precision Optimization"

-Precision optimization is a new technology that allows Aprisa to do optimization based on much more accurate information than tools in the past.
+Precision optimization allows Aprisa to do optimization based on much more accurate information than tools in the past.
 Rather than using very pessimistic models or using a margin based approach, precision optimization is based on very accurate 2.5D parasitic extraction (which is multi-threaded) and SI analysis that is based on near detail route level accuracy.
 This optimization happens through out the flow, during placement, CTS, and both global route and detailed routing.

 Aprisa provides an easy-to-use floor-planner that enables fast analysis of design hierarchy.
 Automation of many of the traditionally manual tasks such as manual macro placement and blockage creation helps the designers converge on an optimal floor-plan much faster.
 Common placement, routing, and timing engines mean good correlation for congestion and timing from floorplanning stage all the way through the final routing stage.
 The rich feature set includes: